Brooklyn Fire Injury Lawyer

 to minimize injury to the building’s occupants.
 If you or someone

-you love were injured in a fire because of another person’s negligence,
+you love was injured in a fire because of another person’s negligence,

 you should speak with a Brooklyn fire injury lawyer at Belushin Law Firm